Richeza of Poland, Queen of Sweden

+Early life

 Richeza was the daughter of Bolesław III Wrymouth, Duke of Poland, by his second wife, Salomea of Berg.
-Tradition describes her as unusually beautiful.
+The year of her birth is unknown, but is often assumed to be 1116.

 First marriage

-The Polish ruler Bolesław III Wrymouth entered in an alliance with King Niels of Denmark against Wartislaw I, Duke of Pomerania (now in northwestern Poland and northeastern Germany).
-In order to seal this alliance, a marriage was arranged between Bolesław III's daughter Richeza with Niels' eldest son, Crown Prince Magnus the Strong.
-The wedding took place in Ribe around 1127 and was celebrated with pomp and circumstances.
+Bolesław III entered in an alliance with King Niels of Denmark against Wartislaw I, Duke of Pomerania (now in northwestern Poland and northeastern Germany).
+In order to seal this alliance, a marriage was arranged between Bolesław III's daughter Richeza with Niels' eldest son Magnus the Strong.
+The wedding took place in Ribe around 1127.
 Richeza bore her husband two sons: Knud in 1129 and Niels in 1130.

 As one of the heirs of his maternal grandfather King Inge I, Magnus claimed Sweden.
 He was recognized King of Götaland or parts thereof by the Geats (Götar) in c.
 1129 after the death of his mother's cousin King Inge II.
 Then Richeza became Queen consort of Sweden.
 However, Magnus' rule was not accepted by the Svear, another tribe to the north of the Geats, who vetoed him and elected Ragnvald Knaphövde as the new King.
 According to the chronicler Saxo Grammaticus, Ragnvald was murdered by supporters of Magnus, who then won the realm ("imperium") as King of Sweden.
 However, there soon appeared another contender for the throne, Sverker I, who had his power base in Östergötland.

 Richeza and her husband had their base in Denmark rather than Sweden.
 Alarmed by the popularity and Imperial support of his cousin Knud Lavard, Duke of Schleswig, both Magnus and his father King Niels acted against Knud, who was murdered by Magnus on 7 January 1131.
 Knud's half-brother Erik rebelled against Niels and Magnus, but was defeated and took refuge in Norway, where he convinced the local nobility and the Holy Roman Emperor Lothair III to launch a retaliatory expedition against Niels.
 Meanwhile, Sverker I finally made the Swedes abandon Magnus in c.
 1132, when he was busy with the civil war in Denmark; he then unified the country under his rule.
 Niels was defeated in the Battle of Fotevik (4 June 1134), and also lost his son Magnus who was slain during the battle.
 Niels escaped to Schleswig, where he was killed by the citizens (25 June 1134).
 Now a widow, Richeza returned to Poland, apparently leaving her two sons behind in Denmark.